-Most people who are subject to immigration control, including anyone who has immigration permission to stay in the UK as a student (a “student/Tier 4 visa”), will have a prohibition on claiming public funds, which includes most welfare benefits, and they can ignore this whole section.
+If the above applies to you, you will most likely have a prohibition on claiming public funds, which includes most welfare benefits, and you can ignore this whole section.

 Universal Credit (UC)

 You will make one online claim for your living costs, housing and dependent children.
 It will be made up of a standard allowance plus other 'elements' - for example for children, childcare, housing and caring.
 There will also be an element for those with limited capability for work.
 The amount you could get will depend on your own circumstances.
 If you qualify, your monthly payment will cover everyone in your family who qualifies for support.
 'Family' could mean you as a single person for example, or you might also be claiming for a partner and/or children.
 There are more details on the gov.uk website.

 Can I claim UC if I can’t find work?

 UC is the benefit for people who are available for work and actively seeking work.
 Most full-time students cannot claim UC on this basis because they are not seen as available for work, even during vacations and even if they are looking for work.
 However, there are some exceptions to this rule.
 Please see the following webpages and advice guides for more information: